stearagon/sixth-cents/README.md

 [heroku]: https://www.sixthcents.co/

+##User Instructions
+User can try guest account "Guest Login" Button at bottom of login page.

+Landing Page shows a summary of bank account amounts as well as upcoming bills.

+Create Accounts using the "edit accounts" link on the landing page/overview page.

+View transactions by account by clicking on specific account.

+Add upcoming bills on your landing page using the "Add Bill" button.

+View and create budgets using the "Budgets" link on the nav tab.

 ## Minimum Viable Product
 Sixth Cents is a clone of Mint built on Rails and Backbone.
 Users can: